 the values are the corresponding element objects.
 However, the keys are actually

-is a property defined in the
+xml_path of selected element.
+The xml_path is a property defined in the

-class and it calls the getpath
+BaseElement class and it calls the getpath method of ElementTree class.

 The lxml documentation